Mixing in two-dimensional shear flow with smooth fluctuations

-The characteristic scale $r_\kappa$ is assumed to be much smaller than the characteristic scales of the initial scalar field and of the pumping.
-In other words, P\'{e}clet number is assumed to be large.
+Batchelor scale $r_\kappa$ is assumed to be much smaller than characteristic scales of the initial scalar field and of the forcing one.

-It is instructive to examine a Gaussian shape of ${\mathcal F}$: if it is formed by the initial statistics, then it is kept by Eq. (\ref{pairde}).
-We assume, that initially, at $t=0$, ${\mathcal F}\propto \exp(-r^2/L^2)$, where $L$ is the characteristic initial scale.
+It is instructive to examine a Gaussian shape of ${\mathcal F}$: such profile of spatial distribution, formed by the initial statistics, is preserved in Eq. (\ref{pairde}).
+We suppose that initially ${\mathcal F}(0,\bm r)\propto \exp(-r^2/L^2)$, where $L$ is the characteristic initial scale.
 Then the quantity ${\mathcal F}$ at any time $t$ is expressed as

-where the vector $\bm b$ is $b_\alpha=(w,y)$ and the symmetric tensor $\hat \Lambda$ is a function of time determined by Eq. (\ref{thetadim}).
-The time-dependent factor at the exponent in Eq. (\ref{eq:02}) is determined by the fact that the total amount of the passive scalar $\int\mathrm{d}^2 b \, \vartheta$ is conserved in time according to Eq. (\ref{thetadim}), see Ref.~\onlinecite{corrsin1951decay}.
+where the $\bm b$ is a coordinate vector in rescaled space, $b_\alpha=(w,y)$, the symmetric matrix $\hat \Lambda$ is a function of time, which dynamics is consistent with Eq. (\ref{thetadim}), and we have normalized the scalar intensity so ${\mathcal F}(0,0)=1$.
+The time-dependent factor at the exponent in Eq. (\ref{eq:02}) is determined by the fact that total amount of the passive scalar $\int\mathrm{d}^2 b \, \vartheta$ is conserved in time according to Eq. (\ref{thetadim}), see Ref.~\onlinecite{corrsin1951decay}.

 We use the following parametrization of the matrix $\hat \Lambda$ figuring in Eq. (\ref{eq:02})